-For Dates of Service: April 1, 2023 - Onward

-To access the CCA Provider Portal, you will need to create a new account.
+For Dates of Service: For Dates of Service: Through March 31, 2023 April 1, 2023 - Onward To access the CCA Provider Portal, you will need to create a new account.
 Be sure to have the most recent CCA Explanation of Payment (EOP) available, along with check number and corresponding "payment amount" to assist in the validation process.
 Please click the CCA Provider Portal and follow the additional steps required for access.
 Availity Essentials Provider Portal: The easy-to-navigate claims Availity Essentials Provider Portal requires authorized billers and providers to register.
 If providers utilize billing agencies to manage their account receivables, please grant them access to Payspan.